markwilkie/HomeAutomation/SmartThings_Edge/Arduino/WeatherStation/readme.md

 - ESP32 (power)
 	- VIN - 5v+ from caps via booster
 	- Ground - from caps
-	- VDD 3.3V
+	- VDD 3.3V which powers all sensors except for the PMS5003
 	- 1000mAh LiPO battery also connected via the built in battery port (this also charges battery)
-	- Solar Panel --> Capacitors
+	- Solar Panel --> charges capacitors
 - 4 pair from attached
 	- BME280 (temperature, pressure, humidity)
-		- Orange - VCC from ESP board
+		- Orange - 3.3v from ESP board
 		- Orange/White - Ground
 		- Blue - SDA (GPIO21)
 		- Blue/White - SCK (GPIO22)